krzemienski/awesome-from-stars/README.md

 * [dooman87/imagemagick-docker](https://github.com/dooman87/imagemagick-docker): Running the latest version of imagemagick inside container
 * [TIGER-AI-Lab/ImagenHub](https://github.com/TIGER-AI-Lab/ImagenHub): A one-stop library to standardize the inference and evaluation of all the conditional image generation models.
 [ICLR 2024]
 * [cshum/imagorvideo](https://github.com/cshum/imagorvideo): imagor video thumbnail server in Go and ffmpeg C bindings
+* [loopwork/iMCP](https://github.com/loopwork/iMCP): A macOS app that provides an MCP server to your Messages, Contacts, Reminders and more
 * [LTRData/ImDisk](https://github.com/LTRData/ImDisk): ImDisk Virtual Disk Driver
 * [DSRCorporation/imf-conversion](https://github.com/DSRCorporation/imf-conversion): NF IMF media conversion utility allows to handle flat file creation from a specified CPL within the IMF package
 * [nkanaev/imgspy](https://github.com/nkanaev/imgspy): imgspy finds the metadata (type, size) of an image given its url by fetching as little as needed